AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
 - You can save your current layout (all all plugins positions) by going to Window | Layouts | Save Current Layout as New and switch to it from new projects  by Window | Layouts | <name of your layout> | Apply.
 - Change the source folder for imports (https://stackoverflow.com/a/34304165)
+- I always use the run button instead of the terminal to run my files (specifically fastapi or streamlit) so pycharm can highlight the errors and make them easily clickable.
+- Use the debug function when needed.
+- Everytime you start a project, edit the configuration template of python and python tests(autodetect and pytest) to select a default working directory for all your scripts.
+This will prevent you from having problems with working directory location when running from the terminal and pycharm.
+- You can Run pytest just by right-clicking on a function bloc, file, or folder!
 - Commits : [doc](https://www.jetbrains.com/help/pycharm/log-tab.html)
   - pre-commit hooks: If you use conda as an interpreter in pycharm, you need to install pre-commit with pip in the environment that you are using.
 After the installation, see in the commit options (wheel button) next to the message if `Run git hooks` is there.
 If it isn't then restart pycharm.
   - When you write in your terminal : `pip list | grep pre-commit` you should see the package.
 Running `pre-commit --version` should also work.